Numbers and populations

 Snow Leopard Trust / Panthera.
 The Snow Leopard Trust (SLT) has been conducting research and conservation in Mongolia since 1992.
 The SLT partners with the Snow Leopard Conservation Foundation (SLCF).
-In early 2008 the Trust started a 10 year program in co-operation with the Mongolian government and several other conservation groups.
-To date they have captured and radio collared 5 snow leopards and are following their movements and collecting data on range and predation.
-The Trust runs an exciting ongoing blog with stories about the cats, the harsh environment, the local wildlife and the local communities.
+In early 2008 the SLT, with Panthera, began a ten year program in co-operation with the Mongolian government and several other conservation groups.
+To date they have captured and radio collared 20 snow leopards and are following their movements and collecting data on range and predation.

 Mongolia was chosen for the new study because it has some 1,000 snow leopards in the wild, the second largest population after China, and hosts existing conservation programs involving more than 400 herder families in the remote Altai mountains in the far west of the country.

-WWF have had many snow leopard programs in Mongolia since the 1990’s.
+WWF Mongolia.
+WWF has had many snow leopard programs in Mongolia since the 1990’s.
 These include research programs trying to establish snow leopard numbers, programs setting up antipoaching units and snow leopard educational programs for rural people.

-In September, 2008, a team including Rodney Jackson, Dr. B Munkhtsog, Duggin Wroe, ace mountain lion and jaguar tracker and trapper, and a volunteer veterinarian experienced in wildlife immobilisation captured an adult male snow leopard in Mongolia and fitted him with a satellite collar.
+In September, 2008, a team including Rodney Jackson, Dr. B Munkhtsog, Duggin Wroe, mountain lion and jaguar tracker and trapper, and a volunteer veterinarian experienced in wildlife immobilisation, captured an adult male snow leopard in Mongolia and fitted him with a satellite collar.
 The team named the cat “Togoldor”, which means very great, amazing, incredible.
 The snow leopard’s GPS collar sent data about “Tolgoldor’s” movements to the SLC, enabling them to learn he was the resident dominat male in the area and that he made a large kill every 10-21 days.

 See more news about snow leopards in Mongolia.